mwotton/roboservant/README.md

 not derivable from within the API itself: sometimes this is a warning sign that your API is incomplete, but it can be quite reasonable to require identifying credentials within an API and not provide a way to get them.
+It might also be reasonable to have some sample values that the user is expected to come up with.

 For those cases, override the `seed` in the `Config` with a list of seed values, suitably hashed:

 ``` haskell